monking/punch/README.md

 Notes / Caveats
 ---------------

+One feature of the punch script is to help you quickly navigate to your projects' working directories.
+In order do this `punch` must be defined as a function of your current shell session, rather than a script with its own session scope.
+This is the reason for doing `source punch.sh` once rather than putting `punch.sh` in your `PATH`.

 The first entry in every log line is a Unix timestamp.
 This makes sorting the list a breeze, but also makes it very impracticle to change the time value of